nimaafshar/metadamagenet/README.md

 Data Augmentation techniques help generate new valid samples from the dataset.
 Hence, they provide us with more data, help the model train faster, and prevent overfitting.
-Data Augmentation is vastly used in training computer vision tasks, from image classification to instance segmentation. in most cases, data augmentation is done randomly.
-This randomness means it is not done on some of the original samples, and the augmentation has some random parameters.
+Data Augmentation is vastly used in training computer vision tasks, from image classification to instance segmentation.
+In most cases, data augmentation is done randomly.
+This randomness means that the augmentation is not done on some of the original samples, and it has some random parameters.
 Most libraries used for augmentation, like open-cv [^open-cv], do not support image-batch transforms and only perform transforms on the CPU.
 Kornia [^kornia] [^kornia-survey] is an open-source differentiable computer vision library for PyTorch[^pytorch]; it does support image-batch transforms, and it does support performing these transforms on GPU.
 We used Kornia and added some parts to it to suit our project requirements.

-We created a version of each image transformation that supports our needs.
-Its input is multiple batches of images, and each batch has a name. for example, an input contains a batch of images and a batch of corresponding segmentation masks.
+We created a version of each image transformation in order for it to support our needs.
+Its input is multiple batches of images, and each batch has a name.
+For example, an input contains a batch of images and a batch of corresponding segmentation masks.
 In some transformations like resize, the same parameters (in this case, scale) should be used for transforming both images and segmentation masks.
 In some transformations, like channel shift, the transformation should not be done on the segmentation masks.
 Another requirement is that the transformation parameters can differ for each image and its